 2. Embrace Mobile

-A lot has been said and written about the importance of mobile marketing in 2020.
-Millions of Gen Z consumers have grown up with mobile devices and have gotten used to their immediacy and convenience.
-For financial institutions, mobile provides an excellent opportunity for personalized communication, user engagement, and immediate transactions.
+This also works into the idea of reaching your customers where they are.
+Millions of Gen Z consumers have grown up with mobile devices and have become used to their immediacy and convenience.
+When it comes to digital marketing for financial services, mobile provides an excellent opportunity for personalized communication, user engagement, and immediate transactions.